What are Composites and What Is a Composite Material?

 Molten glass can be spun and formed into a fine (order of 10 micron) filament.
 Depending on the chemical combination of the silicates being melted, a different type of glass fiber can be produced.
 The two most common types are S-Glass and E-Glass.
 S-Glass (also known as Structural Glass) has a larger percent composition of Silicone Oxide and Aluminum Oxide giving it superior stiffness and tensile strength over E-Glass.
 E-Glass (also known as Electrical Glass) has improved electrical insulating properties over S-Glass due to a larger composition Calcium Oxide.
 A variety of other derivatives exist, each catered to a particular need and application.

 Carbon Fiber is produced from high temperature heating (1500 °C) and stretching of a high carbon polymer (such as Polyacrylonitrile (PAN)) in an inert atmosphere.
 On a molecular scale, this process burns off impurities on the main chain such as Hydrogen and Nitrogen atoms, leaving behind a linear carbon chain which are very high in strength and stiffness.
 This process can be repeated in many stages at higher temperatures to produce higher purity carbon filaments.
 Carbon Fiber is classified into groups based on its tensile stiffness ranging from a low modulus, to an ultra-high modulus fiber.
 There is a usual trade-off between the stiffness of the fiber filament and how brittle it becomes.
 These individual filaments are then placed parallel to one another, and then bundled.
 The number of individual filaments in a bundle is designated in thousands where a 3K (3000 filaments/bundle) is the most commonly produced.
+Check out our post for a list of common questions about carbon fiber.

 These types of fibers are produced by spinning an amine group polymer in the presence of acid which has a specific arrangement of Carbon, Oxygen and Hydrogen.
 This chemical reaction and spinning process produces a fine filament of aramid fiber which is wound on spools.
 Aramid products are usually used in applications where high strength, stiffness and good abrasion properties are required.
 Similar to carbon fiber, individual filaments are typically bundled in a parallel arrangement and designated based on the number of filaments per bundle.